drakkan/sftpgo/README.md

 ### Google Cloud Storage backend

 Each user can be mapped with a Google Cloud Storage bucket or a bucket virtual folder.
 This way, the mapped bucket/virtual folder is exposed over SFTP/SCP/FTP/WebDAV.
 More information about Google Cloud Storage integration can be found [here](./docs/google-cloud-storage.md).

+### Azure Blob Storage backend

+Each user can be mapped with an Azure Blob Storage container or a container virtual folder.
+This way, the mapped container/virtual folder is exposed over SFTP/SCP/FTP/WebDAV.
+More information about Azure Blob Storage integration can be found [here](./docs/azure-blob-storage.md).

 ### Other Storage backends